hujunfang888/Project-rotation1/README.md

 ### Input files

-This project used Illumina and Nanopore sequencing data for two bacterial samples (barcode01 and barcode05), followed by multiple assemblies and reference-based comparisons.
+This project used Illumina and Nanopore sequencing data for two bacterial samples, barcode01 and barcode05.
+These were processed for Illumina-only, long-read-only, and hybrid genome assembly pipelines.

 | File | Description |
 |------|-------------|